 The amount of time needed to visit top Niagara Falls attractions can vary distinctly depending on lineups and crowds, and we can make no promises about wait times.
 However, for your reference, here are some basics on the expected time it takes to experience the main Niagara Falls attractions:

 • How long does Journey Behind the Falls take?
-You should schedule in between 30 to 45 minutes for the Journey Behind the Falls.
+You should schedule between 30 to 45 minutes for the Journey Behind the Falls.
 Journey Behind the Falls is located right next to Table Rock, a tourist information centre and popular first stop for Niagara Falls visitors.
 It takes about 15 minutes to walk between this attraction and the Niagara City Cruises, so it is possible to enjoy both in a half-day trip to Niagara Falls.

 • How long does Niagara’s Fury take?
 Niagara’s Fury is a 4D show that lasts about 30 minutes.
 During busy times of the year, Niagara Parks advises lining up 20 minutes before the next show to secure your spot, although this is not always necessary.